itsa/itsa.github.io/_docs/focusmanager/multiple-containers.md

 module: focusmanager
 maintainer: Marco Asbreuk
 title: Multiple focusmanagers
 intro: "This example shows how multiple focusmanagers can be setup.
 The setup is done by HTML.
 You can easily switch between the two containers: their state gets reserved.
 Because of the <b>.focussed</b> class, the container that holds a focussed element gets highlighted.
-Notice the difference between the two containers: only the first will focus the area-element."
+Notice the difference between the two containers: only the first will focus the area-element.
+Looping through the focussable items can be done by the tab-keys - which is the default."
 ---

 <style type="text/css">